-Speak to Designated Safeguarding Lead (DSL) or deputy in person or on the phone and to record on CPOMS or on the recording form for external visiting staff that is given and discussed on arrival and reported to DSL In case of emergency phone police on 999
+Speak to Designated Safeguarding Lead (DSL) or deputy.

+Complete an orange record of concern form and hand to the DSL or in his absence a member of the safeguard team.

+In case of emergency phone police on 999

 If staff have any concerns about a child's welfare or a child makes a disclosure to you, it should be acted on immediately, in line with our school's policy and procedures and you must always seek advice from the designated safeguarding lead.

 All concerns, discussion and decisions made, and the reasons for those decisions, should be recorded in writing.
 If in doubt about recording requirements, staff should discuss with the designated safeguarding lead or deputy.